TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 124/Psalms 124.6.md

 ---

-Blessed be Jehovah, Who hath not given us as a prey to their teeth.
+Blessed be Yahweh, who has not given us as a prey to their teeth.